 - 1. Clearly identify the problem, challenge, or need, as you see it.
 Invite team members to help with naming and narrowing the focus of the group's task. - 2.
 Clarify how a decision will be made, when, and by whom; include the scope of responsibility of the group (to do fact finding, to make recommendations, or to make a decision), and identify what individual or group has the final authority to make whatever decisions will need to be made. - 3.
 Invite input from others; encourage discussion, including disagreement. - 4.
 Encourage team members to consider what would benefit all of the stakeholders (those who are invested in and affected by whatever decision is being made). - 5.
 Encourage prayer and listening for God to speak through one another.
 Use reflective listening skills again. - 6.
 Work for consensus as much as possible, but do not be afraid to make a decision when it is in the best interests of the church or group to do so. - For example, sometimes timeliness is an issue, and action is needed. - At other times, the group members just don't have the wisdom or the will to come up with a good course of action.
-In such cases, it helps for one of the group members who is able to do so to put a working plan on the table to elicit thoughts and reactions.
-It's time to make a decision when it appears to the leader that no more useful input will be forthcoming or that group participation is reaching the point of diminishing returns - (New since book was written:) Waiting for consensus a good goal in decision-making, but sometimes decisions by majority vote are perfectly acceptable.
-The value of seeking consensus needs to be balanced with the value of timeliness and responsiveness to needs.
-(E.g., sometimes a decision may be, say, only 10% better by waiting another month or two.
-A slight improvement in the outcome may not be worth the wait.) - (New) When the group is divided, discuss "interests" behind the conflicting "positions".
-Be creative.
-Seek an Option C that incorporates as many of the various interests as possible.
+In such cases, it helps for one of the group members who is able to do so to put a working plan on

-&lt;sup>12 Alban consultant Susan Beaumont has written an excellent article that identifies six key elements of a well-defined problem.
+&lt;sup>13 Alban consultant Susan Beaumont has written an excellent article that identifies six key elements of a well-defined problem.
 1. State the problem objectively.
 2. Keep the statement limited in scope.
 3. Do not confuse symptoms of the problem with the problem itself.
 4. Do not formulate the problem statement so that it includes an implied cause.
 5. Do not formulate the problem statement in such a way that it includes an implied solution.
 6. Make certain that your problem statement answers the "so what?" test.
 (Alban Weekly, Issue 420, August 13, 2012)